se-rwth/se-rwth.github.io/_pages/research/Generative-SE.md

 sub-languages and DSLs [[HHR+15]](#HHR+15) [[AHRW17]](#AHRW17) [[Hoe18]](#Hoe18)
 (see [Evolution & Transformation of Models](/research/Evolution)).

-[[HMSNRW16}}(#HMSNRW16) presents how to generate extensible and statically type-safe visitors fitting to the abstract syntax (meta-model).
-Both abstract syntax classes and visitor infrastructure are now fully generated from MontCore.
+[[HMSNRW16]](#HMSNRW16) presents how to generate extensible and statically type-safe visitors fitting to the abstract syntax (meta-model) of a language.
+Both abstract syntax classes and visitor infrastructure are now fully generated from MontiCore.
 In [[MSNRR16]](#MSNRR16), we discuss the use of symbols for ensuring the validity of composed models and therefore also of finally generated source code.
 [[GMR+16]](#GMR+16) discusses product lines of template-based code generators introducing variability into the generation process.
-Intgerating all these we propose a compositional approach for engineering reusable language components in [[HLMSN+15]](#HLMSN+15) and [[HLMSN+15a]](#HLMSN+15a), which is meanwhile also fully integrated into MontiCore.
+Integrating all these findings, we propose a compositional approach for engineering reusable language components in [[HLMSN+15]](#HLMSN+15) and [[HLMSN+15a]](#HLMSN+15a), which is meanwhile also fully integrated into MontiCore.